shengyanli1982/workqueue/README.md

 **Compare with the standard library**

-Both the standard library and the project utilize the same algorithm, resulting in similar performance.
-However, the `list` in this project offers more features compared to the standard library.
+Both the standard library and this project employ the same algorithm, leading to comparable performance.
+However, the `list` in this project provides additional features compared to the standard library.
+Furthermore, the `list` node uses `sync.Pool` to minimize memory allocation.
+Therefore, under high concurrency, the performance of the project's `list` may surpass that of the standard library.

 ```bash
 $ go test -benchmem -run=^$ -bench ^BenchmarkCompare* .